 The Village and Castle

-Founded by the Lombards in the 12th century, precisely in 1160, the castle had two functions: that of controlling the underlying Valle del Rio Secco and that of defense from the Byzantine arrival on the Adriatic coast.
+Founded by the Lombards in the 12th century, precisely in 1160, the castle had two functions: controlling the underlying Valle del Rio Secco and defense from the Byzantine arrival on the Adriatic coast.
 Initially, the building was composed of only a watchtower and was expanded later to its current appearance.

 Today, the fortress can be visited and accessed from the center of the village through a staircase where you can still see the remains of the old drawbridge.